Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 );
 ```

-We then list the Collection's Mint Address as the reference for the `collection` field in our new Nft.
+You then list the collection's Mint Address as the reference for the `collection` field in our new Nft.

 ```tsx
 const { nft } = await metaplex.nfts().create(